 Mascara is particularly tricky, so instead of applying mascara from the base of the lashes, which can move the mascara and mascara wand too close to the eyes, start from the middle of the lashes and sweep through to the tips.
 Avoid mascaras that contain fibers that will flake into the eyes (like lash-building ones).
 “Mascara with fibers are best avoided to prevent particles from becoming trapped under the lenses and causing discomfort,” says Dr. Resnick, who also recommends “water-resistant (smudge-proof) rather than waterproof mascara.”
 You want to use products that are long-wear and won’t get into the eyes, particularly if you have eyes that tend to water due to allergies.

 It's best to avoid false eyelashes when you're wearing contacts—you don't want to get glue on them.

 But your makeup from outside the eye area can sometimes get into your eyes too, which is something you don't want.
 Cream makeup can be irritating if it gets into the eyes, so instead use a water-based, hypoallergenic liquid foundation.
 Similarly, use pressed powder instead of loose powder, and avoid the eye area.
 When you're using powders, just try to keep your eyes closed during application.
 Avoid using cheap makeup brushes, because they're less well put together.
 Bristles might get into the eyes, or cause the powder to get into the eyes.

-Use healthy makeup habits too—make sure that you keep eye makeup containers tightly closed when not in use to avoid bacteria from growing, and toss old makeup, because nobody wants eye infections.
-Naturally, don’t wear eye makeup or put in lenses at all when your eyes are swollen, red or infected.
+Use healthy makeup habits too—make sure that you keep eye makeup containers tightly closed when not in use to avoid bacteria from growing, and toss old makeup because nobody wants eye infections.
+Naturally, don’t wear eye makeup or put in lenses at all when your eyes are swollen, red or infected to keep eyes healthy.